elenavanengelenmaslova/kotlin-fundamental-building-blocks/slides.md

 <v-clicks>

 - Char and String
-  - Char represents a single character, while a String is a sequence of characters.
+  - Char: Represents a single Unicode character.
+  - String: Represents a sequence of characters, making it ideal for handling text
-  - Used in the F1 app to represent names of drivers and teams.
+  - In the F1 simulator app, these are used for representing elements such as the names of drivers and teams.

 - Array
-  - A container that can hold a fixed number of elements of a single type.
+  - Holds a fixed number of values of a single type.
+  - Allows indexed access to its elements, making it ideal for storing and manipulating collections of data.
-  - In the F1 app, arrays are used to store lap times.
+  - In the F1 simulator app, Arrays are employed to hold and manage lap times efficiently.

 </v-clicks>